 Triglycerides are another type of fat.
 A healthy level is 150mg or less.
 High levels put your child at risk for heart disease.
 Triglycerides in the blood come from the fats in foods we eat or are made in the body from the carbohydrates that we eat.

 In summary, some types of fats in your child’s foods are beneficial in small amounts and some types of fats are very harmful.
 If you do your best to offer fresh fruits and vegetables with very little if any sauces and condiments on your child’s foods and monitor dairy, processed breads, and meats that you offer your child, you’ll be making a huge difference in your child’s health and future well-being.

 Preparing meals from scratch, cooking at home, limiting pre-packaged foods and restaurant meals is the best way a parent can affect their child’s nutritional intake.
 For busy families, this can seem like a daunting task.
-Check out our handy family meal plans for busy parents who have a “hankering” for home-cooked family meals.
-These plans are based on 2-4 hrs of “meal prep time” for the whole week.
+Check out our meal planning services for busy parents who have a “hankering” for home-cooked family meals.
+Schedule a nutrition counseling session today and I’ll show you how to prep for the whole week in 3-4 hrs.
 You’ll have the satisfaction of knowing you’re doing your best in providing your family with well-balanced, healthy meals and you’ll still be able to keep up with your busy schedules.